+Period from the due date of submitting return form Rate

+Voluntary disclosure before case is selected for audit.
+Up to 6 months Table I applies

+6 months to 1 year 20%

+1 year to 3 years 25%

+3 years and above 30%

+Field Audit

-Period from the due date of submitting return form Rate Voluntary disclosure before case is Up to 6 months Table I selected for audit. applies 6 months to 1 year 20% 1 year to 3 years 25% 3 years and above 30% Voluntary disclosure after taxpayer Not applicable 35% has been informed but before the commencement of the audit visit.
+Voluntary disclosure after taxpayer has been informed but before commencement of examination of documents during audit visit.
+Not applicable 35%